LudumDare/ludumdare.com/content/resources/README.markdown

 # Knowledge Base Author's Guide
-To contribute an article (answers or topics), you should fork the `ludumdare.com` repository, and submit it as a pull request.
+To contribute an article, you should fork the `ludumdare.com` repository, and submit it as a pull request.
 See the editor's guide for how to get started (TODO).

-Most knowledge base articles will be **Questions** (with answers).
-Questions should aim to be short and brief.
-Some questions may require explaining terms or concepts.
-For the times when linking Wikipedia just wont do, we have Topics.
+Most knowledge base articles will be **Questions** with answers.
+Questions and answers should aim to be short and brief.
+Some answers may require explaining terms or concepts.
+When linking Wikipedia wont do, create a topic.

-**Topics** are articles that expand on a topic in detail.
-Their role is similar to a wiki or encyclopedia.
-Topics should add value, such as calling out nuances specific to us, or by providing a summary where Wikipedia might be overwhelming.
+**Topics** are articles that expand on something in detail.
+Their role is similar to a wiki page.
+Topics should add value, such as calling out nuances specific to us, or by providing a summary where a Wikipedia page might be overwhelming.

 ## How to add articles